rodionbgd/weather/README.md

 # License
-<p> This project is open source.
-Enjoy using it.</p>
+This project is open source.
+Enjoy using it.

 # Contacts
 Don't hesitate to ask me whatever you want.
 Stay tuned for more awesome projects :smile:.
-Follow me or Connect me via <a href="https://t.me/rodionbgd">Telegram</a>
+Follow me or Connect me via <a href="https://t.me/rodionbgd">Telegram</a>.